Gopher2k18/gopher/README.md

 # Gopher

-This project was our school project and it gather information from two different sources which are slack and confluence and shouw it in one place.
+This project was our school project and it gather information from two different sources which are slack and confluence and show it in one place.

 ## Features
 * Log in system